 UKC Plan

-There are three kinds of UKC plans: a pre plan, an actual plan, and an actual plan update.
+There are three kinds of UKC plans: a Pre-plan, an Actual Plan, and an Actual Update.

 UKCM Operational Area

-The geographic area in which a UKCM service is in operation and for which UKCM information can be provided.
+The geographic area in which a UKCM Service is in operation and for which UKCM information can be provided.

 UKCM Service

 An aid to navigation which contributes to navigational safety and efficiency.
 It uses data modelling which may include detailed bathymetry, predicted and real-time environmental data, and ship particulars and motion, to provide a ship-specific, real-time information and/or forecast information for a given time and waterway.

+UKCM Service Provider

+A UKCM Service Provider is an entity responsible for implementing, providing, and maintaining a UKCM Service.
+Its role involves producing and disseminating under keel clearance (UKC) information, which enhances navigational safety and efficiency within a designated port of waterway where a UKCM Operational Area has been established.

 Abbreviations